 In applying for the Dermatology residency, can one apply to both the Clinical and the STAR Programs?

-No. You must choose one track only, either the straight clinical Dermatology program or the STAR Dermatology program.
-They are separate matches.
-Applications for both programs will not be accepted, you will be contacted by the Coordinator to pick one program.
+You must choose one track only, either the clinical Dermatology program or the STAR Dermatology program.
+These are separate matches.
+Applications for both programs will not be accepted.
+If you apply to both, you will be contacted by our program coordinator to select one program.
 If one program isn’t selected, your application may not be reviewed.

 If a STAR resident chooses to leave the STAR residency program, can they transfer into the clinical residency tract to complete their training?